XZiar/RayRenderer/common/README.md

 Wrapper can be simply regarded as a combination of shared_ptr and make_shared.
 It is mostly my own taste and may not be recommanded.

-Inside Wrapper I used some SFINAE tech to detect type, which may result in some compiler error --- SFINAE need class type fully defined, so you just can't use Wrapper of self in self's declear.
+Inside Wrapper I used some SFINAE tech to detect type, which may result in some compiler error --- SFINAE need class type fully defined, so you just can't use Wrapper of self in self's declaration.

 ### StringEx

 StringEx provide encoding transform using codecvt, which is marked deprecated in C++17.
 Since there's no alternative presented yet, I stick to it.

 Converting encoding need to specify input charset, while StringEx does not provide encoding-detection.
-If you need it , you should look at [uchardet](../3rdParty/uchardet).
+If you need it , you should look at [uchardet](../3rdParty/uchardetlib).

 `split` is simply based on string's find operation, and there's no optimization like KMP or SSE4.2 intrin.